mslinn/PushToNagios/README.md

 You can create channels by specifying various properties files to the `Nsca` constructor, or you can specify each property individually.
 See the unit tests for examples of how to create channels.

+Modifications to the original NagiosAppender project were sponsored by [Bookish, LLC](http://bookish.com)

 ## Installation

  1. Add this to your project's `build.sbt` (remember that file requires double-spacing):